vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 - Checks if the limit on nested counted section was not surpassed (MAX_NESTED_COUNTED_SECTIONS = 5)
 - Parse and validate the value
 - Append value to tx (includes counted section validation update and possible DH encoding)
-- Initiate new counted section validation (Value itseld does not count into the new counted section)
+- Initiate new counted section validation (Value itself does not count into the new counted section)
 - Continue integrity validation